ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 carry off the heat from the inside, and
 reduce it to a freezing point. la India,
 and other tropical climes where ice
-cannot be produced, this is common
+cannot be produced, this is common.
 </td></tr></table>

 ---